HL7/fhir-ipa/input/pagecontent/fetching.md

 or more generally,

-    GET [url]/XX?[params]
+    GET [url]/[Resource]?[params]

-Where XX is the name of a resource taken from the table below and the list of parameters includes the patient identifier initially provided during the SMART launch.
+Where [Resource] is the name of a resource taken from the table below and the list of parameters includes the patient identifier initially provided during the SMART launch.
 Some of the lists returned from these calls will be relatively short, but some may be very long - potentially many thousands of resources for Observation and DocumentReference, for example.

 Servers will generally use [paging](http://hl7.org/fhir/http.html#paging) to manage requests for long lists of resources.
 Clients may use any of the search parameters documented below to narrow the scope of the search, and reduce the number